CNPJ nº 56.720.428/0014-88

 DISCLOSURE AND USE OF MATERIAL INFORMATION AND CONFIDENTIALITY POLICY (“Disclosure Policy”)

-This Disclosure Policy, prepared in accordance with Brazilian Securities Commission (“CVM”) Instruction 358, of January 3, 2002, as amended by CVM Instructions 369, of June 11, 2002, 449, of March 15, 2007, and 547, of February 5, 2014, and the Regulation attached to Adoption of Enhanced Corporate Governance Practices Agreement (Novo Mercado), entered into by the Company with the São Paulo Stock, Commodities and Futures Exchange (“BM&FBOVESPA”), on March 23, 2007, aims at establishing the rules and guidelines that must be observed to disclose events that take place within or are related to Romi and which, for their characteristics, can be construed as material for the stock market.
+This Disclosure Policy, prepared in accordance with Brazilian Securities Commission (“CVM”) Resolution 44, of August 23, 2021, and the Regulation of the “Novo Mercado”, stock exchange B3 S.A. – Brasil, Bolsa, Balcão (“B3”), aims at establishing the rules and guidelines that must be observed to disclose events that take place within or are related to Romi and which, for their characteristics, can be construed as material for the stock market.

 Any doubts about the provisions of this Disclosure Policy, the applicable regulation issued by the CVM, and/or on the need to disclose or not certain information to the public must be clarified together with Romi’s Investor Relations Officer.

 This Disclosure Policy shall apply for the purposes provided for hereby, to (i) Romi’s controlling shareholders, (ii) the Management; (iii) the members of the Advisory Board and the Supervisory Board, when these Boards are in place; (iv) any bodies with technical or advisory roles, created under the bylaws; (v) Romi’s parent companies, subsidiaries, or associates; (vi) Romi’s managers and employees with access to information that can potentially result in a material event or fact; and (vii) other persons Romi sees fit to sign the Non-disclosure Agreement (“Related Parties”).